-Philanthropist Profile: Dick Westheimer
+Profile in Philanthropy: Dick Westheimer

 Westheimer believes philanthropy, which typically involves writing a check, is but one component of a more immersive civic engagement, exemplified by his mother’s act of “writing checks at the hardware store to buy mops and buckets to coordinate a youth employment program out of her basement.”

 Summer jobs for Westheimer reflected this spirit of altruism; he worked for Cincinnati Union Bethel and performed data gathering and analysis in the 1970s for the Head Start program.
 Westheimer has kept his sleeves rolled up ever since, frequently in consultation with his sisters, Sallie Westheimer and Ann Williams.
 He taught in the Cincinnati Public Schools for 20 years before taking over his family’s financial services office.
-His list of board memberships includes The Greater Cincinnati Foundation and Planned Parenthood of Southwest Ohio.
+His past involvements include The Greater Cincinnati Foundation and Planned Parenthood of Southwest Ohio.
+He is currently chair of the Greater Cincinnati Energy Alliance board, and serves on MORTAR’s board.

 Westheimer embraced Cincinnati Shakespeare not only because of the light it shone downtown, but also throughout the schools, where professional actors brought to life the theater’s magic.
 “I had a sense that they were making a difference in a comprehensive way when they went into the schools,” Westheimer said.
 “All this was compelling to me.”